learnwithus/DTES-nuxt/content/learn/sections/section-1/question-1.md

 ---
 <!--- This is where question-level feedback goes -->
-In April 2016 BC’s Provincial Health Officer declared a province-wide public health emergency under the Public Health Act.
+In April 2016 British Columbia’s Provincial Health Officer declared a province-wide public health emergency under the Public Health Act.
 This was the first time a public health emergency had been declared at a provincial level in BC.